In this guide to vaping you will learn about the following:

 Vaping has been approved by various health organisations as a method for quitting smoking.
 Vaping helps smokers wean themselves off the addictive nicotine toxin by allowing people to adjust the amount of nicotine they are ingesting and reduce it over time.

-Vaping also helps smokers continue the habit without the harm.
-The term for this is ‘oral fixation’ and it is where smokers have developed a habit of putting their hand to their mouth regularly throughout the day.
-It is often lack of this repetitive action, when quitting, that leads to people over-eating or returning to smoking to satisfy the habit.
+Vaping can also help smokers to control a psychological term, coined by Sigmund Freud, known as ‘oral fixation’.
+This refers to the developed habit of a ‘hand to mouth’ action, which is regularly enacted throughout the day when you smoke.
+It is often the reduction of this repetitive action, which naturally happens when quitting, that leads to people over-eating or returning to smoking to satisfy the habit.
 Vaping offers habit satisfaction without the harmful chemicals.
 This excerpt taken from RD Jansen’s book, the Psychology of Smoking explains the clinical concept of ‘oral-stage fixation’.

 Vaping Reduces Tobacco Exposure